seed-run/homepage/_docs/incremental-service-deploys.md

 To fix this, Seed uses Incremental Service Deploys.
 It'll check to see if a service has been updated, before deploying it.
 This greatly speeds up your builds and also makes deployments cost-effective.

-There are two algorithms Seed uses to check if a service has been updated:
+There are three algorithms Seed uses to check if a service has been updated:

 1. Check the Git log for updates (Default)